jitsi/infra-configuration/README_HAPROXY.md

     * `sudo service tenant-pin status`
 * Are haproxies behaving as expected in the wavefront dashboard?
     * https://metrics.wavefront.com/u/P6bjgLNKz2?t=8x8

-### deploying proxymonitor

-The proxymonitor is built with ansible using the `hcv-haproxy-cluster-monitor` role.
-It uses the `haproxy-status.sh` script running on a cron job to accomplish this.
-This script can also be run locally to check for split brains.

 ### live release